AssetLedger/about/README.md

 [Click here to download the installer.](https://assetledger.github.io/aboutus/downloads.html)

 ### **About The App**
-It is a digital passbook which compiles your scattered data at one place for future reference with a user friendly GUI This application allows you to maintain your data of 4 different categories:
+It is like a digital passbook which compiles your scattered data at one place for future reference with a user friendly GUI This application allows you to maintain your data of 4 different categories: